 En español | America’s struggle for civil rights had many battlegrounds.

-In Little Rock, Arkansas, history was made at a high school, where the National Guard escorted nine students past taunting crowds to integrate a formerly all-white campus.
+In Little Rock, Arkansas, history was made at a high school, where soldiers escorted nine students past taunting crowds to integrate a formerly all-white campus.
 In Greensboro, North Carolina, it unfolded at a lunch counter, where months of sit-ins won the right for customers of any race to order a cup of coffee.